 While I'm addressing dairy goats in this post, with a breeding season that begins in late summer, this advice still applies to all goats, no matter their breed.
 If you want your non-dairy goats to kid in March, you'd breed them in October.

-If you want them to kid earlier, so that their kids are ready to show when the stock shows and county fairs happen, or ready to sell when the market wants to purchase goat kids, you'd use that date to figure out your breeding dates.
+If you want them to kid earlier, so that their kids are ready to show when the stock shows and county fairs happen, or ready to sell when the market for goat kids is in full swing, you'd use that date to plan your breeding dates.

 You have to breed a goat to have milk